AltropInc/alt/doc/script/OutputFormatting.md

 π
 the ratio of circumference to diameter
 ```
-You can provide any nummber of input values to a print function.
+You can provide any number of input values to a print function.
 For example,
 ```altro
 print("π = ", 3.14); // print a string and a real number
 ```